k8snetworkplumbingwg/whereabouts/README.md

   }'
 ```

 This setup enables the fast IPAM feature to optimize IP allocation for nodes, improving network performance in clusters with high pod density.
-Please note, you must run a whereabouts controller for this to work.
-Manifest can be found in doc/crds/node-slice-controller.yaml.
+Please note, you must run the whereabouts operator for this to work.
+The operator is deployed automatically with `make deploy`.
-You must run your whereabouts daemonset, whereabouts controller in the same namespaces as your network-attachment-definitions.
+You must run your whereabouts daemonset and whereabouts operator in the same namespaces as your network-attachment-definitions.
 The field in the example `node_slice_size` determines how large of a CIDR to allocate per node and the existence of the field is what triggers
 `Fast IPAM` mode.